dalchr/llama-finetune/README.md

 ## 🧪 Testing the Finetuned Model

-### How train.py uses README.md
+### How the dataset is prepared and used
-- train.py parses this README for a Python code block that defines `train_data = [...]` to build the dataset.
+- Run `make prepare` (or `python prepare.py`) to parse this README for a Python code block that defines `train_data = [...]` and to synthesize meta Q/A from the README structure (title and section headers) and Makefile.
-- It also synthesizes meta Q/A from the README structure (title and section headers), enabling the finetuned model to answer abstract questions like “What is this README about?” or “List the main sections in the README.”
+- The output is a JSON Lines file (default: `dataset.txt`) where each line contains `{ "instruction": ..., "response": ... }`.
-- If no block is found, it falls back to a small default dataset.
+- Then run `make train DATASET=dataset.txt` (or `python train.py --dataset dataset.txt`).
+If `--dataset` is omitted, train.py will fall back to its internal README parsing for backward compatibility, but the recommended path is to use prepare.py.

 ### Early Stopping by Gradient Norm
 - A custom `GradNormEarlyStopCallback` stops training when the average gradient norm improvement per epoch is below a threshold.